Meter Maid

 Tell me honestly - are you more lenient with ticketing if the car in question is clearly equipped for babies & young children (e.g. a minivan with two baby car-seats and a "baby on board" decal)?
 Do new parents catch a break?

-Asked by micah over 11 years ago
+Asked by micah almost 12 years ago

 I wouldn't say I was more leneient in ticketing people with children.
 But letting a individuals with children off would really depend on the parking offence itself.
 If they were five minutes late and were running back to their car with 3 kids in tow I would maybe let them go without issuing the ticket.
 Otherwise If they were in rush hour I wouldnt' have any other choice but to ticket and tow them right away.